dasmiq/herodotus-historic-present/herodotus-historic-present.md

-Conclusion
+## Conclusion

 We have seen how foregrounded passages advance the flow of the narrative whereas backgrounded passages merely comment on it; we have seen how the historic present possesses many of the features associated with the narrative foreground, such as perfectivity, telicity, and a preference for main clauses.
-If history is primarily the record of erga megála te kai thôn astá, of "deeds great and wondrous," then we should expect the historian to focus his most striking narrative devices on just those events that advance his ta.a of marvelous deeds.
+If history is primarily the record of _erga megála te kai thômastá_, of "deeds great and wondrous," then we should expect the historian to focus his most striking narrative devices on just those events that advance his ta.a of marvelous deeds.
 When he employs the "annalistic present," Herodotus is i cording the raw data of history, the births, marriages, and deaths of great and powerful leaders.
 These events may not be inherently interesting to us, but they are history, the most objective data that inquiry can produce.
 Likewise, when Herodotus reports that Gyges chooses to kill Candaules or that Cambyses sends Prexaspes to kill Smerdis, he is recounting an objective, verifiable event.
 As Hopper and Thompson observe, unrealized or potential events rarely invade the narrative foreground.
 I argue, therefore, that Herodotus structurs his history, naturally enough, around those events that are the most unequivocally historical and that he reports a great number of these events in the historic present.

 The greatest weakness of my analysis springs from its greatest strength.

-My computer programs have been so successful at documenting the historic present that I have had precious little time to examine the overall structure of the Histories.
+My computer programs have been so successful at documenting the historic present that I have had precious little time to examine the overall structure of the _Histories_.
 As observed by Longacre and Levinsohn and by Rijksbaron, syntactic features can be used to structure both sentences and entire narratives.
-What my

-analysis gains by documenting the historic present's discourse function at the micro-level, it loses by slighting the macro-level.
+What my analysis gains by documenting the historic present's discourse function at the micro-level, it loses by slighting the macro-level.
 Any further treatment of this topic must take into account the large-scale compositional issues in Herodotus.

-42

-Conclusion

-I could greatly enlarge knowledge of the historic present by applying the

-methodologies I have used for Herodotus to other historians.
+I could greatly enlarge knowledge of the historic present by applying the methodologies I have used for Herodotus to other historians.
 Thucydides and Xenophon are certainly rich in historic presents.
 Even Diodorus Siculus, late as he is, offers some tantalizing clues.
-In an experimental pass, I found under fifty historic presents in Diodorus; three of these were forms of pémpô.
+In an experimental pass, I found under fifty historic presents in Diodorus; three of these were forms of _pémpô_.
 In any event, the tools that I have written for Herodotus need almost no adaptation to work for any other Greek prose author.

 It is precisely the power of these tools that I wish to stress.
 Using morphological information and some simple ambiguity-breaking and pattern-matching routines, I have produced some very interesting data on an intriguing construction.
 While some may disagree with my interpretations, I hope that everyone interested in textual research may appreciate the aid electronic tools can give us in the art of reading.

-Bibliography
+## Bibliography

-Comrie, Bernard.
-Aspect.
+Comrie, Bernard. _Aspect_.
 Cambridge: Cambridge University Press, 1976.

 Comrie, Bernard.
 Tense.
 Cambridge: Cambridge University Press, 1985.